mortengustafsson/TimeZones-enums-for-swift/README.md

 # TimeZones-enums-for-swift
 Swift: Enums for Time Zone names.

 Add this enum into you project when working with Time Zone names.
 Instead of writing ex.
-"Europe/London" you can just write TimeZone.London or just .London.
+"Europe/London" you can just write TimeZones.London or just .London.
-This Enum will help prevent typos, and uses Xcode's Auto-completion.
+Using TimeZones will help you prevent typos, and names are easily and quickly found with help from Xcode's Auto-completion.

 Examples: